Way back in 2015 I started building a voxel game engine. About four years later, Mojang released Minecraft Classic. It was built on my engine.

 The Bad

-Apparently, Minecraft Classic was a one-off marketing demo - the multiplayer servers died the day after launch, and Mojang has never mentioned the project since.
-I didn’t actually hear about the whole thing until ten days later, by which time the game was abandoned and well on its way to being forgotten.
+Minecraft Classic was apparently a one-off marketing gimmick.
+The multiplayer servers died the day after launch, and Mojang has never mentioned the project since.
+I didn’t actually hear about it until ten days later, by which time the game was fully abandoned and well on its way to being forgotten.

-Also annoyingly, Mojang’s marketing announcement strongly implies the game is an old (buggy!) alpha version of minecraft, rather than a new thing built on open-source tech.
-Which makes it a bit complicated to promote the open-source tech they used!
+More annoyingly, Mojang’s marketing announcement strongly implies the game is an old (buggy!) alpha version of Minecraft, rather than a new thing they made using open-source libraries.
+It’s hard to promote your game engine when the most famous consumer pretends they didn’t use it!

 The Technicality

-But as an odd historical footnote, check out the following issue that a Github user filed on my engine in late August 2017.
+But as a historical footnote, check out the following issue that a Github user filed on my engine in late August 2017.
 They sound, um, frustrated:

-That comment was posted roughly six weeks after someone forked my engine for the project that would later become Minecraft Classic. 🤔🤔🤔
+That comment was posted about six weeks after someone forked my engine for the project that would become Minecraft Classic.
+Hmmmm….🤔🤔🤔

-Of course it’s probably a total coincidence, and the commenter probably had no connection to Mojang.
-I like to imagine otherwise though - because at least that way I’d have gotten some feedback out of the whole thing.
+Of course this is probably a total coincidence, and the author probably has no relation to Mojang.
+But I like to imagine it’s connected - because that way at least I got some feedback out of the whole depressing episode.

 Anyway, that’s the story of the time Mojang released a game built on my indie voxel engine.